-Deploy to AWS EC2
+Deploy to Amazon EC2

 If you are new to Buddy, check out our quickstart guides that will tell you how to create build, test and deploy your type of application.

 Buddy turns deployments into a breeze, allowing you to update your EC2 servers on every push to branch.
 You can also deploy manually on click, or recurrently on time intervals.

 We recommend setting an Elastic IP in your EC2 instance.
 Without it, the Public IP may change whenever the EC2 is restarted.

 - Log in to your AWS account and copy the Public IP of your EC2 instance:

 - Create a new project, select your Git provider and choose the repository with your project.